Study permit

 Apply for an initial study permit (from outside of Canada)

 If you will be studying in Canada for more than six months, you require a valid study permit for the duration of your studies.
-Apply for your study permit as soon as you receive your Letter of Acceptance.
+Apply for your study permit as soon as you receive your Letter of Acceptance and Provincial Attestation Letter, if needed.

 Tutorial: Apply for an initial study permit